 The Nasturtium flower, a long time favorite treasured for its bright colors (like coleus plants), and low maintenance hardiness.
 You’ll find a wide number of varieties available to suit every gardening need.

-From low bushy growers to vigorous trailing and climbing plants, you are sure to find a variety that is just perfect for your garden.
+From low bushy growers to vigorous trailing and climbing nasturtiums, you are sure to find a variety that is just perfect for your garden.